apache/openwhisk-runtime-go/docs/DEPLOY.md

 The runtime `actionloop-golang-v1.11` accepts:

 - executable binaries implementing the ActionLoop protocol as Linux ELF executable compiled for the AMD64 architecture (as the `actionloop` runtme)
 - zip files containing a binary executable named `exec` in the top level, and it must be again a Linux ELF executable compiled for the AMD64 architecture

-- a single file action that is not an executable binary will be interpreted as source code, and it will be compiled in a binary as described in the document about [actions](ACTION.md).
+- a single file action that is not an executable binary will be interpreted as source code and it will be compiled in a binary as described in the document about [actions](ACTION.md)

-- a zip file not containing in the top level a binary file `exec` will  be interpreted as a collection of zip files, and it will be compiled in a binary as described in the document about [actions](ACTION.md).
+- a zip file not containing in the top level a binary file `exec` will  be interpreted as a collection of zip files, and it will be compiled in a binary as described in the document about [actions](ACTION.md)

-Please note in the separate the rules about the name of the main function (that defaults to `main.Main`), and the rules about how to overwrite the `main.main`
+Please note in the separate the rules about the name of the main function (that defaults to `main.Main`), and the rules about how to overwrite the `main.main`.

 ## Using packages and vendor folder